DarenaSkip/AI_research/Visual_thinking/README.md

 – understanding proportions
 – reconstructing structure visually

-(This became an early form of:

-– visual analysis
-– pattern recognition
-– structural thinking)

 These skills later translated into system-level thinking used in programming and AI.

 Overview